 FamiSafe is your best bet when it comes to parental control apps.
 It provides a wide range of protection on Windows, Mac, Kindle Fire, Android, and iOS devices.
 You can simply block unwanted random chat sites like Omegle on their mobile or computer devices so that they are safe from the worst of the internet.
 Apart from that, parents can monitor device activities to know whether lids are using the Omegle chat site.
 Alternatively, you can limit the screen time and schedule usage time so that your kids are not spending more than they should on the internet.
 Besides you can also directly block Omegle or remotely schedule app usage time.

 Try for Free on Google Play and App Store!

 Check activity report to know whether your kids are using the Omegle video chat app to talk to strangers and also block the Omegle app remotely.

-Parents can also block the Omegle app remotely and check Omegle app usage time every day.
+Parents can also block the Omegle app remotely and check the Omegle app usage time every day.

-Parents can also know whether kids visit Omegle online sites and block Omegle website, then filter other dangerous chat room sites for kids.
+Parents can also know whether kids visit Omegle online sites and block Omegle websites, then filter other dangerous chat room sites for kids.

 Block or grant certain websites like Omegle.

 The best part about FamiSafe is the cyberbullying and explicit content detection system.
 It allows you to add keywords, which, if used in a conversation, will trigger an alert on your mobile device that your kid is being bullied or lured into an explicit conversation.

 Check here to know more about the FamiSafe feature: Explicit Content Detection